 Each IX participant benefits from saving on channels and purchasing traffic from uplinks.
 It is also beneficial for the end user, as network latency and RTT are reduced.
 Thus, the more IXes we have, the better the internet connectivity, and the more available it is.

-The first IXes began to appear in 1994 in large European cities, such as London (LINX), Frankfurt (DE-CIX), Amsterdam (AMS-IX), and Moscow (MSK-IX).
+The first IXes began to appear in 1994 in large European cities, such as London (LINX), Frankfurt (DE-CIX), and Amsterdam (AMS-IX).
 Currently, there are more than 500 IXes around the world.

 We select data centers by the number of Tier I and Tier II operators and local IXes.